leonkontorovich/centerline_behavior_annotation/README.md

 Use the DLC GUi or the DLC.ipynb notebook for this.
 Consider Filtering.

-##3.
-Obtain Centerlines from the binary images and the hdf5 with Head and Tail position
+## 3. Obtain Centerlines from the binary images and the hdf5 with Head and Tail position

+At the moment this is done with the script head_and_tail.py

-##4.
-Analyze data (Fourier Transform, PCA, etc.)
+## 4. Analyze data (Fourier Transform, PCA, etc.)
 Use notebooks:
 /code/centerline/centerline/dev/FourierTransform.ipynb
 /code/centerline/centerline/dev/PCA_eigenworm.ipynb